kukuu/SPYDER/README.md

 https://www.energytariffscheck.com/

 SPYDER is an AI-driven platform for the energy sector.
 It was designed to ingest, process, and make sense  of complex energy tariff data to provide actionable insights - a similar challenge to making sense of contract and generation data for policy compliance and reporting.

+SPYDER proven track record is honed in applying AI to core business problems.
+It's platform uses LLM and RAG to interpret complex energy tariffs, automating a manual consultancy process and enabling customers to self-serve the best pricing, thereby solving a direct business and customer challenge.

 A Net Zero initiative Price comparison platform. it is  designed to helps you find the best electricity tariff at the most competitive price.
 Compare different tariffs, check prices and choose the right option to save on energy bills.
 The Reader also serves as a forecasting system, a settlement tool and a Net Zero initiative - empowering businesses and consumers with actionable insights for reducing carbon emissions and adopting sustainable energy solutions.